Main Page

 Do not submit unnecessary documents.
 If you have a birth certificate, baptismal certificate, and a Social Security application that list the parents’ names, choose the best document to submit.

-Do not submit DAR Record Copies.
+Do not submit copies of DAR applications.

 Place the documents in order with the applicant’s generation on top.